GET /api/v1/approvals

 contactPolicy, decisionFlow, offer, creative, channel,

-rankingProfile.
-An unsupported entityType causes the whole
+rankingProfile, ai_recommendation.
+An unsupported entityType causes

-entity actually changing.
+without the entity actually changing.

 Response (approved)